-The invention is also an infrared imaging apparatus that includes a means for detecting infrared radiation from each optical element of an array of optical elements forming a field-of-view of the imaging apparatus.
+We have also invented an infrared imaging apparatus.
+The imaging apparatus includes a means for detecting infrared radiation from each optical element of an array of optical elements forming a field-of-view of the imaging apparatus.
 A controller is connected for controlling the means for detecting to selectively acquire a plurality of frames of infrared radiation from the array at a like plurality of sample intervals.
-Each frame corresponds to the infrared radiation acquired from all or part of the optical elements of the array during one sample interval.
-A means is provided for determining plural integrals of the infrared radiation received by the means for detecting from the array.
-Each integral corresponds to the infrared radiation acquired from the same optical element in at least two frames.
-The means for determining maps each integral to a color or shade of gray and maps the color or the shade of gray of each integral to a position in an image corresponding to the position of the corresponding optical element(s) in the field-of-
+Each frame corresponds to the infrared radiation acquired from all of the optical elements of the array during one sample interval.
+A workstation determines plural rates of change of the infrared radiation received by the means for detecting from the array.
+Each rate of change corresponds to a change of infrared radiation acquired from like optical elements in at least two frames.
+The workstation maps each rate of change to a color or shade of gray and the workstation maps the color or the shade of gray of each rate of change to a position in an image corresponding to the position of the corresponding optical elements in the field-of-view.

-Desirably, each optical element corresponds to the smallest element in the field-of-view that can be processed by the means for detecting.
+Preferably, each optical element corresponds to the smallest element in the field-of-view that can be processed by the means for detecting.

 The imaging apparatus can include means for converting infrared radiation acquired from each optical element into corresponding data.
-The means for determining determines the integrals for like optical elements in at least two frames from the data corresponding to the infrared radiation acquired from each optical element during each frame.
+The workstation determines the rate of change for like optical elements in at least two frames from the data corresponding to the infrared radiation acquired from each optical element of each frame.

-Desirably, the acquisition occurrence of each of the plurality of frames occurs logarithmically over an imaging interval and the acquisition occurrence increases late in the imaging interval.
+Preferably, the acquisition occurrence of each of the plurality of frames occurs logarithmically over an imaging interval and the acquisition occurrence increases late in the imaging interval.